Trade directory · Ankeny metro · Iowa

 Licensing Requirements

-Iowa requires Master Electrician license through Iowa Electrical Examining Board.
-Must pass written exam covering NEC, Iowa electrical code.
-Requires 4 years apprenticeship or equivalent experience plus 2 years journeyman experience.
-License renewal every 3 years with 24 hours continuing education.
+Iowa requires electrical contractors to hold a Master Electrician license through the Iowa Electrical Examining Board.
+Must pass written exam, show 4 years experience (2 years apprenticeship + 2 years journeyman), submit $75 application fee.
+Renewal every 3 years with 24 hours continuing education.
+Journeyman license requires 4-year apprenticeship or equivalent experience plus exam.

 §2